rgulden/k3s-raspberry-pi/README.md

 ```bash
 sudo cat /var/lib/rancher/k3s/server/node-token
 ```
-14. You now have a ready to use master node for kubernetes.
+14. You know have a ready to use master node for kubernetes.
 Now lets join some worker nodes.

 ## Worker Node Setup

 Setting up the worker node is very similar to that of the Master node.
 So a lot of this will be copy and pasted.

 1. Install Raspbian Lite to the SD card with Etcher.
-Be sure to place a file named "ssh" onto the SD card after install.
+Be sure to place a file named ".ssh" onto the SD card.
 2. SSH into the Pi (username: pi & password: raspberry) and type:
 ```bash
 sudo raspi-config